Second Trimester Exercise Tips: Benefits, Precautions & Warning Signs

 Hydration and Nutrition

-Maintaining sufficient hydration and nutrition is essential when exercising during pregnancy, especially in the second trimester.
+Maintaining sufficient hydration and when exercising during pregnancy, especially in the second trimester.
 To stay hydrated, drink plenty of water before, during, and after exercise.
 Dehydration can cause weariness, dizziness, or cramping.
 Additionally, nourish your body with nutrient-dense foods to benefit both you and your developing baby.
 A well-balanced meal rich in carbohydrates, proteins, healthy fats, and vitamins can help you stay energised and recover from exercise.
 Exercise on an empty stomach is not recommended, and a small snack before or after your workout may be necessary.

 Heart Rate Monitoring